 Part I. Self-study online

 Prepare for the workshop at your convenience using our interactive online self-study module, presented in bite-sized chunks.
 You will need about four to six hours to complete the self-study materials which cover all course content including background, theory and case studies, with links to further information depending on your level of interest.
 Discussion points throughout the module allow you to reflect on your learning and start to get to know fellow participants and their areas of interest and work.
 At the end of the module, you are invited to sketch out a plan for a Green Space project you might want to undertake, in preparation for the workshop discussions.
-The self-study module opens 3 weeks before, and remains available to you for 4 weeks after, the workshop.
+The self-study module opens four weeks before, and remains available to you for four weeks after, the workshop.

 Enjoyed working through it.
 Good balance of reading/videos to watch and discuss.
 Very well organised and structured.
 Lots of great links.